-Andrew Vermouth has a 20-year background as a designer and creative director—agency and industry sides—for consumer brands and user experience in both private and nonprofit sectors.
-From 2007 to 2013, he led global brand and hybrid value chain marketing for international market-based development enterprise, iDE, winner of the inaugural Nestle Prize in Creating Shared Value.
+Andrew Vermouth has a 20-year background as a designer, creative director, and strategist for consumer brands and user experience in both private and nonprofit sectors.
+From 2007 to 2013, he led global brand and hybrid value chain marketing for international market-based development enterprise, iDE.
 Andrew has extensive knowledge of small-scale irrigation farming, local market creation, and green technologies, as well as expertise in media mobilization for food security and sustainable design/development issue areas.
 Previously, he spent 10 years in commercial architecture at firms in Boston, and as an art director for The MIT Press.
 Andrew is also an accomplished ethnographic filmmaker with broadcast credits, festivals screenings, and gallery installations at venues in the U.S., Europe, South America, and Asia.

 Hailing from Cleveland and schooled at Brown and MIT, Rob brings 15 years of programming and design experience to UpDIG.
 During the dot.com boom, he worked at NBC in New York as a designer, programmer, and project manager.
 Since 2002 his experience has ranged from corporate identity to web development for both commercial and nonprofit enterprises.
 His clients have included The California Water District, NBC News, Yo-Yo Ma’s Silk Road Project, NYU Department of Biology, The Learning Games Network, Bourrelier Education, Astra Zeneca, Gilead Sciences, and Art After Auction.